Frosthaven/yank-system-ops.nvim/README.md

 - Determine the current buffer type (file vs list of files)

+- Compress the files into a `.nvim.zip` archive using the `7z` or `7zz` binary

+- Save the archive to the configured `storage_path`

+- Delete older `.nvim.zip` files in the `storage_path` if the number of `.nvim.zip` files exceeds the configured `files_to_keep`

-- Copy the file(s) to the system clipboard using the appropriate clipboard manager for your OS.
+- Copy the compressed file to the system clipboard using the appropriate clipboard manager for your OS.
 It does this in a format that can be pasted into file explorers, chat programs, email clients, etc.

 > - On Windows, this uses powershell's `Set-Clipboard` with the `FileDropList` format.
 > - On MacOS, this uses `osacript` to set the clipboard to a `POSIX` file.
 > - On Linux, this sets your clipboard to the `text/uri-list` mime type.
 >
-> When yanking only a single file buffer, `yank-system-ops.nvim` will opt to
+> When sharing only a single file buffer, `yank-system-ops.nvim` will opt to
 > skip the archiving step and just copy the file directly to the clipboard.

 </details>